Haunted-Cpp/projeto/readme.md

 #### Input Format

 An edge list format is used.
-A Hypergraph is encoded as a list of edges in the following form:
+A Hypergraph is encoded as a list of edges of the following form:

 ```
 e11 e12 ... e1n